Exploring Vulnerabilities of No-Reference Image Quality Assessment Models: A Query-Based Black-Box Method: Related Work

 For attacking IQA, a general goal is to generate the adversarial example within a small perturbation around the original image while the image quality score changes a lot against the original image.
-In the white-box scenario, Zhang~\etal~\shortcite{zhang2022perceptual} utilize the Lagrangian formula with an FR-IQA as a perceptual constraint and generate adversarial examples with gradient-based optimization; Shumitskaya~\etal~\shortcite{shumitskaya2022universal} propose a universal adversarial perturbation to train a single adversarial perturbation for the whole dataset.
-In the black-box scenario, Korhonen and You~\shortcite{korhonen2022adversarial} utilize a substitute model to generate adversarial examples and then attack target models.
-However, the attack performance relies on the choice of the substitute model and training dataset.
-For example, when Zhang~\etal~\shortcite{zhang2022perceptual} attack CORNIA~\cite{ye2012unsupervised}, the performance difference in terms of SROCC is $0.1151$ between attacking with the substitute model UNIQUE~\cite{zhang2021uncertainty} and BRISQUE~\cite{mittal2012no}.
-A black-box method not rely on substitute models should be explored.
+In the white-box scenario, Zhang~\etal~\cite{zhang2022perceptual} employ a gradient-based optimization strategy, incorporating the Lagrangian method with a Full-Reference IQA (FR-IQA) as a perceptual constraint, to generate adversarial examples; Shumitskaya~\etal~\cite{shumitskaya2022universal} propose a universal adversarial perturbation to train a single adversarial perturbation applicable across an entire dataset.
+They further propose four different attack methods with universal adversarial perturbation to verify the adversarial robustness of IQA models in~\cite{shumitskaya2024towards}.

+In the black-box scenario, Korhonen and You~\cite{korhonen2022adversarial} utilize a substitute model to generate adversarial examples and then attack target models.
+The efficacy of such attacks is significantly influenced by the choice of the substitute model and the dataset used for training.
+For example, when Zhang~\etal~\cite{zhang2022perceptual} demonstrate a notable variance in attack performance against the CORNIA model~\cite{ye2012unsupervised} depending on the substitute model employed, illustrating a disparity of $0.1151$ in the Spearman's Rank-Order Correlation Coefficient (SROCC) when using different substitute models (UNIQUE~\cite{zhang2021uncertainty} vs. BRISQUE~\cite{mittal2012no}).

+This scenario underlines the necessity for black-box approaches that operate independently of substitute models, aiming to mitigate the reliance on specific training datasets and models.
+In the domain of Video Quality Assessment (VQA), Zhang~\etal~\cite{zhang2023vulnerabilities} propose a patch-based random search technique coupled with a score-reversed boundary loss for executing query-based black-box attacks on videos.
+While its score-reversed boundary loss provides effective guidance to the attack, there is still room for improving the efficiency due to its patch-based random search.